Chatham University Honor Code and Policies

 Student Conduct Review Appeals Committee

-c. determine whether to uphold the decision, alter the decision, or over turn the decision
+- determine whether to uphold the decision, alter the decision, or overturn the decision

 Student Conduct Board

-The Student Conduct Board is the student conduct body responsible for overseeing and reviewing all cases involving alleged Code A academic and Code B social community standards violations of the Honor Code.
-Repeat or very serious first-time Code C residential violations will also be referred to the Student Conduct Board by the responding residence life staff.
+The Student Conduct Board is the student conduct body responsible for overseeing and reviewing all cases involving alleged academic and social community standards violations of the Honor Code.
+Repeat or very serious first-time residential violations will also be referred to the Student Conduct Board by the responding residence life staff.

 Student Conduct Board Composition